-The data used in the analysis and selection of the new highly cited researchers came from Essential Science Indicators, 2002-2012, which then included 113,092 Highly Cited Papers.
-Each of these papers ranked in the top 1% by total citations according to their ESI field assignment and year of publication (as stated above, more correctly, year processed for the Web of Science).
-For more information on the identification of Highly Cited Papers in ESI, see the ESI help file at Essential Science Indicators
+The data used in the analysis and selection of the new highly cited researchers came from Essential Science Indicators, 2003-2013, which then included 120,793 Highly Cited Papers.
+Each of these papers ranked in the top 1% by total citations according to their ESI field assignment and year of publication.
+For more information on the identification of Highly Cited Papers in Essential Science Indicators, see the ESI help file at Essential Science Indicators

-In ESI, all papers, including Highly Cited Papers, are assigned to one of 22 broad fields (the 22nd is Multidisciplinary, on which see below).
-Each journal in ESI is assigned to only one field and papers appearing in that title are similarly assigned.
+In Essential Science Indicators, all papers, including Highly Cited Papers, are assigned to one of 22 broad fields (the 22nd is Multidisciplinary, on which see below).
+Each journal in Essential Science Indicators is assigned to only one field and papers appearing in that title are similarly assigned.
 In the case of multidisciplinary journals such as Science, Nature, Proceedings of the National Academy of Sciences of the USA, and others, however, a special analysis is undertaken.
-Each article in such publications is individually reviewed, including an examination of the journals cited in its references as well as the journals from which citations to it derive.
-The ‘weight’ of these cited and citing relationships helps to assign papers to a specific ESI field.
+Each article in such publications is individually reviewed, including an examination of the journals cited in its references.
+The paper is then reclassified to the most frequently occurring category in the article's cited references.
 For more information about this reclassification process, see our article at Classification of Papers in Multidisciplinary Journal.
-In fact, this procedure includes not only those journals that are widely recognized as multidisciplinary, but others, too, that within Clinical Medicine, publish papers across a wide number of specialty areas (these include: Annals of Internal Medicine, British Medical Journal, Journal of the American Medical Society, The Lancet, New England Journal of Medicine, Journal of Clinical Investigation, Cell, Journal of Experimental Medicine, and Nature Medicine).
-Some few papers (> 5% in the case of Science, Nature, and PNAS) are unable to be assigned to a specific field and remain in the Multidisciplinary category in ESI.
-As such, Multidisciplinary in ESI should be recognized as a grouping of ‘leftovers’ and, therefore, not very useful for performance analysis.

 The methodology described above was applied to all ESI fields with the exception of Physics.
 The relative large number of Highly Cited Papers in Physics dealing with high-energy experiments typically carried hundreds of author names.
 Using the whole counting method produced a list of high-energy physicists only and excluded those working in other subfields.
-For example, the number of Highly Cited Papers required for inclusion in Physics, using the standard methodology, turned out to be a remarkable 63.
-So, as an expedient, it was decided to eliminate from consideration any paper with more than 30 institutional addresses.
-This removed 436 out of 10,373 Highly Cited Papers in physics and the problem of overweighting to high-energy physics.
-An analysis without these papers produced a list in which the threshold for number of Highly Cited Papers was 14.
-It also produced a ranking in which the 2010 Nobel Prize winner in Physics Andre Geim of the University of Manchester appeared first, with 40 Highly Cited Papers.
-Fields of physics other than high-energy alone now appear as represented by the scientists selected.
+It was decided to eliminate from consideration any paper with more than 30 institutional addresses in the Physics category.
+This removed the problem of overweighting to high-energy physics.